hackupc/guides-page/_pages/guide/sponsor.md

 - Laptops
 - Corporative shirts
 - Merchandising (also known as swag) for participants
+- Fun games or ways to interact with hackers
 - A lot of energy!

 ---

 ## :wave: Check in

 > A5 building from Campus Nord, C/Jordi Girona, 1-3, 08034 Barcelona

-You can go directly to the sponsor check-in, it is located at the same place as hackers, you can check the concrete location in our [live page](https://live.hackupc.com/maps).
-Please let us know when you arrive to the event so we can help you to set-up everything!
-You can talk to an organizer (fucsia t-shirts) at any time to ask fo help!
+When you get to the check-in area, which is located at the same place as the Hacker entrance (you can check the location in our [live page](https://live.hackupc.com/maps)), talk to an organizer and they will redirect you to a sponsorship team member who will help you with everything.
+Please let us know when you arrive to the event so we can help you set everything up!
+Even if it's not a sponsorship team member, you can talk to an organizer at any time to ask for help!

 ---